clean-css/clean-css/README.md

 ## Important: 4.0 breaking changes

-clean-css 4.0 will introduce some breaking changes:
+clean-css 4.0 introduces some breaking changes:

 * API and CLI interfaces are split, so API stays in this repository while CLI moves to [clean-css-cli](https://github.com/jakubpawlowicz/clean-css-cli);
 * `root`, `relativeTo`, and `target` options are replaced by a single `rebaseTo` option - this means that rebasing URLs and import inlining is much simpler but may not be (YMMV) as powerful as in 3.x;